Conservation Partners Program

 - Landholder Applications for Wildlife Refuge Agreements: Landholders wishing to conserve habitat for wildlife can apply to enter a wildlife refuge agreement at any time.
 BCT also encourages landholders to consider the Wildlife Land Trust run by Humane Society International (HSI) or the Land for Wildlife program run by the Community Environment Network (CEN).
 Wildlife Refuge Agreements are an option if you wish to protect the biodiversity on your land but do not wish to enter into a permanent agreement.
 This can be a good option if you wish to explore how you can become involved in conservation.
 Find out more.

-- Conservation Partners Grants: All landholders with an agreement with BCT (or HSI and CEN) that does not include annual conservation management payments, including any new agreements arising under this program, can apply at any time for a conservation partners grant.
+- Conservation Partners Grants: All landholders with an agreement that does not include annual conservation management payments, including any new agreements arising under this program, can apply at any time for a conservation partners grant.
 Grants can assist landholders to maintain the ecological values of their properties.
 For example, a landholder may need funding to manage a pest or weed outbreak, or to repair a fence to manage stock.
 Find out more.

 - A Revolving Fund: The BCT may sometimes use the revolving fund to purchase properties for sale outside priority investment areas but which contain important ecological assets.
 Properties will be sold with a pre-commitment agreement to enter an in-perpetuity Conservation Agreement.